ctorresmx/tensorflow-mnist/mnist_mlp_3_layer.md

 3. You draw a number in the grid while you keep the mouse button pressed.
 4. When you release the button the grid will convert this 2d grid into a 1d array.
 5. The 1d array is input into the model and returns a predicted class.
-6. The predicted number is showned at the other window.
+6. The predicted number is showed at the other window.

 This code can be reused with any MNIST model, as long as the model is saved with the name `mnist_trained.meta`.
-Be aware that MNIST dataset is a collection of grayscale digitized numbers, while this code creates a 28x28 black and white grid, so it's not quite the same and results may not reflect the actual model accuracy, but it's enough for quick testing of your model.
+Be aware that MNIST dataset is a collection of gray-scale digitized numbers, while this code creates a 28x28 black and white grid, so it's not quite the same and results may not reflect the actual model accuracy, but it's enough for quick testing of your model.

 All this code is inside the `main.py` file.
 You just run it and you will see the UI, but before we need to have a trained model ready to be loaded.